gregpalmr/dremio-oracle-password-rotation/README.md

 b.
 Create an initial configuration file in /usr/local/etc/

 Because the Dremio REST API does not allow client programs to query the current Oracle password for a Dremio data source, this program keeps track of the current Oracle passwords in a seperate configuration file (.ini file).
+This scripts will generate new random passwords and will update this .ini file going forward.

      $ cat <<EOF > /usr/local/etc/rotate-dremio-oracle-password.ini
             [main]